“For if I build again those things which I destroyed, I make myself a transgressor.”

 Paul “destroyed” legalism when he put his trust in the cross as the way of salvation.
 Hypothetically, if Paul tore down the house of legalism as the way of salvation and sanctification, then rebuilding it would be inconsistent with grace.
 Self-righteousness would replace Christ-provided righteousness.

 The word “destroyed” means completely razed to the ground.
-Paul completely destroyed the law as a system of salvation and sanctification.
+Paul destroyed the law as a system of salvation and sanctification.
 Paul was in the business of destroying false doctrine.
-He will show in chapters 3 and 4 that the law never did save or sanctify.
+In chapters 3 and 4, he will show that the law never did save or sanctify, even in the Old Testament.
 Biblical consistency is a core value of Christianity.

 I make myself a transgressor